 Christine also enrolled Paige in a Responsible Conduct of Gambling (RCG) license training at the local TAFE.
 This would assist Paige in securing more shifts and guide her further to achieving her goal of saving money whilst working in a safe and friendly environment.

-Paige was secure employment at the Club’s café, bar and gaming area.
+Paige was secure employment at the Club’s café and bar.

 Cushla was also offered a Wage Subsidy which will ensure Paige has consistent weekly hours and allow her to learn and succeed in many areas of the business.

 “Paige is fitting in well and taking all the learning and guidance on board” said Cushla.

 “She is a beautiful caring soul with an amazing work ethic and attitude despite her family life challenges.
 I wish her the best and I am glad I have been able to assist her in a small way on her journey of life.”

 The TtW program assists young people to develop practical skills to get a job or connect with education or training.
 With targeted engagement and flexibility TtW also assists young people overcome barriers to employment.

 If you are a participant in Transition to Work, you have up to 18 months to progress with your employment or study goals, enabling you to progress through the program at your own pace,